Raynes/refheap-blog/source/_posts/2012-01-06-brave-new-world.markdown

 * All kinds of statistics and information about pastes.
 Number of them, number of them by language, etc.
 * Revisions.
 Also similar to gists, we want to keep revisions of all edits you've made on a paste.
 When you fork a paste, these will come with it.
 * Searching/filtering pastes.
+* SSL for private pastes.
+We know security is important and we're currently waiting on validation for our SSL certificate.

 A lot of these are very, very simple things that will be appearing very quickly now that we've got the really important and hard stuff done.
 Want more?
 Tell us!